Soft-Rock/authorization-manager/README.md

 ## Features

-- Update role description.
-- Appoint user as [role].
-- Withdraw user from [role].
 - Update permission description.
 - Assign a permission to a role.
 - Assign a set of permissions to a role.
 - Withdraw a permission from a role.
 - Withdraw a set of permissions from a role.
 - Respond whether a permission is assigned to a role.
+- Appoint user as [role].
+- Withdraw user from [role].
-- Respond whether a user has a permission.
+- Respond whether a permission is assigned to a user.